-Family members willing to pitch in financially are a boon to getting into a home sooner than it would happen otherwise.
+Family members willing to pitch in financially are a boon to getting into a home sooner than it would happen otherwise which is great for the recipients.
 In fact, 25 percent of first-time homebuyers used cash they received as a gift for a down payment, according to a 2017 by the National Association of Realtors.
 But before you make a beeline to the bank with a check from Mom and Dad, it’s important to observe the proper guidelines of using gift money as part of your down payment.

 Your mortgage application will be scrutinized, noting every detail of your finances, including credit scores as well as the history and consistency of your income and employment.
 Why?
 Because lenders like to hedge their bets, making sure you appear capable of paying the loan back.
 That scrutiny includes considering where your down payment came from, putting it under a microscope before extending your loan approval.

 Who can gift money for a down payment?

 The good news is the help you get from family members is not limited to parents only.
 Anyone in your family (including stepparents, grandparents, aunts and uncles) may give you the money for a down payment.